nickmontfort/curveship-js/doc/tutorial.md

 `"speaking=after,i=actor,order=random" ] };`<br>

 THe narrations will now use the `reporter` and `actress` in this world.
 For more information about the different types of narration curveship can perform, please refer to the source for spin.order in [curveship.js](../curveship.js)

+Save and close the js file.

+## Now, run  curveship.
+Open your curveship html file.
+If there are no errors, you will see the title of your story and a few narration choices.
+Clicking on each of these options will run the narrations.
+In our example, we have three narrations.
+* "i=reporter" is the story told from the reporter's first person point of view.
+* "order=retrograde,you=actress,i=actress,event_numbers" displays the events told in backwards order, told from the actress point of view to herself, and displaying the original number order.
+* "speaking=after,i=reporter,order=random"  displays a random-ordered retelling in past-tense, told from the point of view of the reporter.